Links

 Funding opportunities: As DMF is in the process of working out the details of its new strategy, it will not issue its usual Calls for Proposals.
 The organisation is, however, still open to good ideas that contribute to independent, critical media and/or a strong, just, fair and democratic state.
 (As of 06/09/2022)

 Established by the US Congress in 1960, the East-West Center serves as a resource for information and analysis on critical issues of common concern, bringing people together to exchange views, build expertise, and develop policy options.
-The Center is an independent, public, nonprofit organization with funding from the US government, and additional support provided by private agencies, individuals, foundations, corporations, and governments in the region.
+The Center is an independent, public, nonprofit organisation with funding from the US government, and additional support provided by private agencies, individuals, foundations, corporations, and governments in the region.

-Over nearly 60 years of serving as a US-based institution for public diplomacy in the Indo-Pacific region with international governance, staffing, students, and participants, the Center has built a worldwide network of 65,000 alumni and more than 1,100 partner organizations.
+Over nearly 60 years of serving as a US-based institution for public diplomacy in the Indo-Pacific region with international governance, staffing, students, and participants, the Center has built a worldwide network of 65,000 alumni and more than 1,100 partner organisations.

 Geographical priorities: Global.
 The foundation currently maintain a worldwide network with 33 international offices at 32 locations.